-Bighorn sheep are extremely susceptible to respiratory disease caused by pathogens carried by, yet harmless to domestic sheep.
-The introduction of domestic sheep grazing in the Sierra during John Muir’s time, the 1800s, contributed to the decline of bighorn throughout their range.
-A similar pattern of disease and decline swept across the West as settlers brought their domestic sheep and goats with them.
+Bighorn sheep are extremely susceptible to respiratory disease caused by pathogens carried by, yet harmless to, domestic sheep.
+The introduction of domestic sheep grazing in the Sierra during the 1800s contributed to the decline of bighorn throughout their range.
+A similar pattern of disease and decline swept across the west as settlers brought their domestic sheep and goats with them.
 Today herds of bighorn throughout the west suffer catastrophic losses after contact with domestic sheep or goats.
 Some herds fail to raise young to adulthood; other herds fail entirely and become extinct.
-Luckily, bighorn in the Sierra have escaped such a catastrophe in recent decades, but the risk still looms large and threatens to wipe out bighorn sheep and the decades of restoration efforts that have grown their numbers.
+Luckily, bighorn in the Sierra have escaped such a catastrophe in recent decades, but the risk still looms large and threatens to wipe out Sierra bighorn and the decades of restoration efforts that have grown their numbers.

 A bighorn ram intermingling with domestic sheep and their guard dog

-A bighorn ram in the midst of a long distance migration through agriculutral lands (Bridgeport, CA)
+A bighorn ram in the midst of a long distance migration through agricultural lands (Bridgeport, CA)